lrangell/ankura/docs/core-components.md

    - Filters events to only respond to modifications

 2. **Compilation Loop**
-   - Compiles on startup
+   - Gets JSON from compiler
+   - Merges with existing configuration
-   - Recompiles on every file change
+   - Writes to Karabiner config file
-   - Continues running on compilation errors
+   - Shows notifications for results

-3. **Notifications**
+3. **Integrated Notifications**
    - Success: "✅ Configuration compiled successfully"
    - Error: "❌ Configuration error: [details]"
+   - NotificationManager is now part of daemon module

 4. **Async Operation**
    - Runs on tokio runtime